Welcome to The VICE Guide to Mental Health

 VICE is known for traveling the planet and covering underreported stories from hard-to-reach corners of the globe, but today we’re launching a series of articles focusing on something much more internal.
 The VICE Guide to Mental Health is a collection of essays and reports that explore some of the issues that affect the mental well-being of people around the world.

-One in three Danes will suffer from mental illness at some point in their life according to Psykiatrifonden and though this generation is undoubtably more open about these issues than previous ones, mental illness is often still considered a tough thing to talk about.
+Forty percent of working adults in Sweden are or have been on sick leave due to mental illness and though this generation is undoubtably more open about these issues than previous ones, mental illness is often still considered a tough thing to talk about.
 Perhaps that collective reticence is one reason why the work we have published in this arena in the past has been some of our most popular.

 Videos by VICE